wd7512/EPQ-WilliamDennis/EPQ-Seminar-Notes.md

 * Find key point and discussion points
 * Use charts and graphs
 * Good paragraph.
 Outline point, Present evidance, Link back to question, Link to next paragraph
+* Read it through
+* Spell out numbers up to TEN